-How to Launch Successful Holiday Promotion Campaigns?
+How to Launch Successful Holiday Promotion Campaigns in 2023?

 1. Start early

 The early bird gets the worm, and the same principle applies to holiday marketing.

 According to Numerator’s 2023 Q4 Holiday Preview, over 56% of shoppers aim to complete their gift shopping by the conclusion of November, whereas 38% intend to continue their shopping activities until mid-December.

 In the US alone, 56% of shoppers said they took advantage of early holiday sales or promotions before last Thanksgiving, as reported by Deloitte's 2022 Holiday Retail Recap Report.

 Initiating your campaign well before the holidays allows for meticulous planning, effective coordination, and establishes brand presence in the minds of your audience.
 By starting early, you gain a competitive edge and ensure that your promotions are on the radar of potential customers before the holiday rush.

 So?
 Plan and schedule your promotions considering factors such as shipping times, inventory levels, and market trends.
 Being proactive allows you to capitalize on peak shopping periods and maximize your ROI.

 2. Test and iterate your promotions before the holiday season

 Prior to the festive frenzy, it's crucial to test the waters with your promotions.
 Launching small-scale experiments or pilot campaigns allows you to carefully observe and analyze the results as well as your infrastructure capabilities.